UPPMAX/programming_formalisms/docs/literature/README.md

-4  |Ensure Data Labelling is Performed in a Strictly Controlled Process 5  |Make Data Sets Available on Shared Infrastructure (private or public) 6  |Share a Clearly Defined Training Objective within the Team 7  |Capture the Training Objective in a Metric thatis Easy to Measure and Understand 8  |Test all Feature Extraction Code
+4  |Ensure Data Labelling is Performed in a Strictly Controlled Process 5  |Make Data Sets Available on Shared Infrastructure (private or public) 6  |Share a Clearly Defined Training Objective within the Team 7  |Capture the Training Objective in a Metric that is Easy to Measure and Understand 8  |Test all Feature Extraction Code
 9  |Assign an Owner to Each Feature and Document its Rationale 10 |Actively Remove or Archive Features That are Not Used